 He was a naturalist, sharing his immense love for animals and the outdoors, and an avid sportsman.
 In his high school years at E.O.
 Smith High School, Mansfield, CT he played varsity soccer (becoming the rookie member of the school team), ran track and cross-country (at state-wide competitive levels) and at his junior year became the high school’s track team captain.
 After high school, he continued to maintain his athleticism by participating in marathons and other running events, working out regularly and spending some time investing in body building.
 Despite his astonishing achievements at such a young age, he remained humble and respectful, only hoping to help others reach their goals and find their paths.
 He is missed dearly by those who knew him and those he touched.
 His memory will remain through sharing stories about his accomplishments, adventures and charismatic moments.

-To plant a tree in memory of Chris Rogers, please click here.
+To plant a beautiful memorial tree in memory of Chris Rogers, please visit our Tree Store.